Disinfecting vs Antibacterial: Understanding Their Key Differences and Uses

 Disinfection plays a crucial role in maintaining health and safety, particularly in environments prone to infections.
 Understanding its effectiveness and applications can help you make informed choices in your daily routines.

-Effective sanitization reduces the risk of infections significantly.
+Effective disinfecting reduces the risk of infections significantly.
 Regular disinfection of surfaces, especially high-touch areas, minimizes the transmission of pathogens like SARS-CoV-2.

 Using soap and water is effective against many viruses, but when that's not feasible, hand sanitizers with at least 60% alcohol content can be an excellent alternative.
 Wearing rubber gloves during cleaning can protect your hands from harsh chemicals while ensuring thorough disinfection.